Skip to main content

 It could be a disclosure handled poorly, a vulnerable customer not supported properly, or a product journey that technically completes but leaves the customer confused.

-But ultimately, randomly sampling can mean key issues get missed and outcomes stray far from ideal.
+Random sampling can mean key issues get missed and outcomes stray far from ideal.

 Sampling Is Not the Same as Evidence